ballerina-platform/module-ballerinax-aws.sqs/README.md

 import wso2/amazonec2;
 ```

-In order for you to use the Amazon SQS Connector, first you need to create a Amazon SQS Client.
+In order for you to use the Amazon SQS Connector, first you need to create an Amazon SQS Client.

+Ballerina provides a [config module](https://ballerina.io/learn/api-docs/ballerina/config.html) to obtain parameters from the configuration file.
+Specify the configuration object and create the client as follows.

 ```ballerina
 amazonsqs:Configuration configuration = {